Germany warns of 'second Syria' as EU hosts Libya PM - The Observers - France 24

 The EU is keen to stop the conflict spiralling out of control, fearing that terror groups such as the Islamic State could exploit the instability to launch attacks and concerned the turmoil could lead to more migrants trying to cross the Mediterranean.

-Elsewhere, Libya was on the agenda as Russian President Vladimir Putin met his Turkish counterpart Recep Tayyip Erdogan in Istanbul.
+Elsewhere, Libya was on the agenda as Russian President Vladimir Putin joined his Turkish counterpart Recep Tayyip Erdogan in calling for a ceasefire in Libya from midnight on Sunday as they met in Istanbul.

 © 2020 AFP